TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 ## Ability Scores

+There are eight ability score: strength, dexterity, endurance, vitality, arcane, spirit, intelligence, and mind.
+They are used for ability checks for related tasks, but they also have important numerical influences on your character stats, items they can wield, and saves from conditions.

+### Strength

+Your physical prowess and power.

+- Increases encumbrance by +1 for each point.
+- Increases effectiveness of crushing weapons.
+- Required for most arms and armor, especially the stronger ones.

+### Dexterity

+Your agility and adroitness.

+- Increases speed by +1 for each point.
+- Increases stamina by +1 for each point.
-- **Strength:** Your physical prowess.
-Increases encumbrance and weapon damage.
+- Increases effectiveness of piercing and slashing weapons.
-- **Dexterity:** Your adroitness.
-Increases speed, stamina, and some weapon damage.
-Also affects the efficacy of the dodge action.
+- Increases efficacy of the dodge action.
-- **Endurance:** Your energy.
-Increases stamina.
+- Required for certain arms and armor.

+### Endurance

+Your body's energy level.

+- Increases stamina by +4 for each point.
+- Used for stamina regeneration.

+### Vitality

-- **Vitality:** Your strength of body.
-Increases health and increases resilience against physical conditions.
+Your strength of body.

+- Increases health by +2 for each point.
+- Used for saves from the slowed condition.
+- Used for saves from the immobilized condition.
+- Used for saves from the bleeding condition.

+### Arcane

+Your innate magical potential.

+- Increases luster by +1 for each point.
-- **Arcane:** Your innate magical potential.
-Increases effectiveness of spells and increases luster.
+- Increases effectiveness of magic attacks.
+- Required for certain arms and armor.

+### Spirit

-- **Spirit:** Your strength of faith and emotion.
-Increases effectiveness of class abilities and increases luster.
+Your strength of faith and courage.

+- Increases luster by +2 for each point.
+- Used for saves from the frightened condition.
+- Used for saves from the exposed condition.
+- Required for certain arms and armor.

+### Intelligence

+Your innate acumen.

+- Increases willpower by +1 for each point.
-- **Intelligence:** Your innate acumen.
-Increases willpower and number of skills.
+- Increases number of skills.

+### Mind

+Your cerebral potential.

-- **Mind:** Your cerebral potential.
-Increases willpower and resilience against mental conditions.
+- Increases willpower by +2 for each point.
+- Used for willpower regeneration.
+- Used for saves from the dazed condition.
+- Used for saves from the stunned condition.
+- Used for concentration checks.

 ## Stats

-- **Defense:** Determines the amount of health damage reduction a character experiences.
-- **Focus:** Determines the amount of willpower damage reduction a character experiences.
+There are eight stats: defense, focus, encumbrance, speed, stamina, health, willpower, and luster.
+They represent variable values or resources that increase or decrease over time.
+For example, health decreases as you take damage or encumbrance increases as you gain strength.

+### Defense

+Your ability to resist attacks on your body.
+There are three types of defense: crush, pierce, and slash.
+Different weapons have different strengths and different armors have different defenses.
+Optimizing the correct damage type is key to battles.

+### Focus

+Your ability to resist attacks on your mind.
+Reduce willpower damage by your character's focus.

+### Encumbrance

-- **Encumbrance:** Determines the amount of items a character can carry.
-Most items you can hold in one hand are one encumbrance while items you can hold in two are three encumbrance.
+Determines the amount of items a character can carry.
+Most items you can hold in one hand are 1 encumbrance (ENC) while items you can hold in two are 3 encumbrance (ENC).

+### Speed

-- **Speed:** Determines the amount of squares a character can move in one action.
+How much ground you can cover in six seconds.
+Determines the amount of squares a character can move as one action.

+### Stamina

-- **Stamina:** A pool of energy that can be spent to perform additional actions.
+How much extra energy you can use in this moment.
+A pool of energy that can be spent to perform additional actions.
+When it hits 0, it represents your character overexerting themselves, exposing themselves to attacks for a brief moment.

+### Health

-- **Health:** A pool of energy that decreases as your body is attacked.
+Your physical well-being.
+A pool of energy that decreases as your body is attacked.
+When it hits 0, it represents your character suffering a lasting wound, such as a broken arm or deep laceration.
+These wounds take great time or magic to heal.

+### Willpower

-- **Willpower:** A pool of energy that decreases as your mind is attacked.
-It can also be spent to perform abilities.
+The strength of one's mind.
+A pool of energy that decreases as your mind is attacked.
+It can also be spent to enhance class abilities.

+### Luster

-- **Luster:** A pool of energy that decreases as you are struck with umbral magic.
-Once it hits 0 it signifies your character's heart being ensorceled by umbral magic and they become an NPC.
+The natural light that all humans hold within them.
+A pool of energy that decreases as you are struck with umbral magic.
+When it hits 0, it signifies your character's soul being ensorceled by umbral magic and they become a hostile NPC.